 Vagrant is a personal tool to automatically provision virtual machine environments.
 It comes for free along with VirtualBox plugin, although there are commercial plugins for other virtualization engines such as VMWare.
 It is a very handy tool, especially for developers: it enables them to quickly mock-up or destroy even complex virtual machine environments by executing just one command.
-Within this post we'll see how easily it can be installed, and how easy is operating with it.
+Within this post we'll see how easily it can be installed, and how easy it is operating with it.

 Nowadays there are very few use-cases where bare metal should be preferred over virtualisation.